Aditya - L1 First Indian mission to study the Sun

 Aditya-1 was meant to observe only the solar corona.
 The outer layers of the Sun, extending to thousands of km above the disc (photosphere) is termed as the corona.
 It has a temperature of more than a million degree Kelvin which is much higher than the solar disc temperature of around 6000K.
 How the corona gets heated to such high temperatures is still an unanswered question in solar physics.

-Aditya-L1 with additional experiments can now provide observations of Sun's Photosphere (soft and hard X-ray), Chromosphere (UV) and corona (Visible and NIR).
+Aditya-L1 with additional experiments can now provide observations of Sun's Corona (soft and hard X-ray, Emission lines in the visible and NIR), Chromosphere (UV) and photosphere (broadband filters).
 In addition, particle payloads will study the particle flux emanating from the Sun and reaching the L1 orbit, and the magnetometer payload will measure the variation in magnetic field strength at the halo orbit around L1.
 These payloads have to be placed outside the interference from the Earth’s magnetic field and could not have been useful in the low earth orbit.

 The main payload continues to be the coronagraph with improved capabilities.
 The main optics for this experiment remains the same.
 The complete list of payloads, their science objective and lead institute for developing the payload is provided below: